[ Mechanus ] [ Fumetown | Rusty Conduit | Techno-Shamanists | Rustcatchers Guild | Smog Dragons ]

 The Rustcatchers’ Guild

-The Rustcatchers’ Guild is a unique fraternity—one that stands as the last bastion between Mechanus and a relentless, creeping threat.
-They’re unlikely heroes too, a ragtag assemblage of hardened souls who’ve taken it upon themselves to defend Fumetown, and indeed all of Mechanus, from one of the most insidious dangers the plane faces: the rust monsters.
+The Rustcatchers’ Guild is the last bastion between Mechanus and a relentless, creeping threat.
+They’re unlikely heroes too, a ragtag assemblage of hardened souls who’ve taken it upon themselves to defend Fumetown, and indeed all of Mechanus, from one of the most insidious dangers the plane faces: rust monsters.

-Now, rust monsters are a particular kind of pest, one whose very existence seems to be a cosmic joke played on the orderly perfection of Mechanus.
-These creatures, drawn to metal like a Fated basher to gold, possess an insatiable appetite for all things ferrous.
-The chant goes that a single rust monster can reduce a pristine cog to a pile of red dust in hours, and where there’s one, there’s always more.
+Now, rust monsters are a particular kind of pest, whose existence seems to be a cosmic joke played on the orderly perfection of Mechanus.
+Drawn to metal like the Fated to gold, rust monsters possess an insatiable appetite for all things ferrous.
+The chant goes that a single rust monster can reduce a pristine cog to a pile of red dust in hours, and where you see one rust monster, you can bet there are more lurking in the detritus.

-Thuldanin, the dumping ground of the multiverse’s discards, is a veritable banquet for these beasts.
-But the metal in Mechanus is far fresher and more delectable.
-And it’s from Thuldanin that they come, slipping through the gate to Fumetown.
-They’re relentless, driven by a hunger that can never be sated, and if left unchecked, they could bring even the most carefully maintained gears to a grinding halt.
+Their home plane of Thuldanin is a veritable banquet for the beasts, but the metal of Mechanus is far fresher and more delectable.
+And so they come, slipping through the gate into Fumetown.
+Their relentless hunger seems insatiable, and if left unchecked, a pack of rusties can quickly bring a whole section of Mechanus to a grinding halt.

-Enter the Rustcatchers’ Guild—a group as grimy and tough as the streets they patrol.
+Enter the Rustcatchers’ Guild—a group as grimy as the gears they patrol.
 They’re a mix of locals, scavengers, and the occasional outsider who’s found a purpose in the filth.
-Armed with makeshift non-metal weapons and alchemical concoctions, they fight a never-ending battle against the rust monsters, keeping Fumetown, and by extension, Mechanus, safe from their corrosive touch.
+Armed with makeshift (non-metallic) weapons and alchemical concoctions, they fight a never-ending battle against the rust monsters, keeping Fumetown, and by extension, Mechanus, safe from corrosion.

-The Guild operates under a strict hierarchy, where skill and experience are valued above all else.
-Their leader, a grizzled old warforged named Sprocket 7 (planar warforged fighter [they/them] / LN) , is a bit of a legend in Fumetown—partly for their unmatched record of rust monster kills, and partly for the fact that they’ve managed to keep from rusting away despite years of exposure to the grime, and the ‘monsters.
-They’ve got an uncanny knack for sniffing out the rusties before they can do too much real damage, and Sprocket’s leadership has kept the Guild alive through some of the worst infestations Fumetown has ever seen.
+The Guild operates under a strict hierarchy.
+The leader, a grizzled old warforged named Sprocket 7 (planar warforged fighter [they/them] / LN) , is a bit of a legend in Fumetown—partly for their unmatched record of rust monster kills, and partly for the fact that they’ve managed to keep themselves from rusting away despite years of exposure to the grime, and the ‘monsters.
+They’ve got an uncanny knack for sniffing out rusties before they can do too much damage, and Sprocket’s leadership has kept the Guild alive through some of the worst infestations Fumetown has ever seen.

-Over the years, the Rustcatchers have developed a range of defensive measures and strategies that make them formidable opponents for any rust monster foolish enough to wander into Fumetown.
+Over the years, the Rustcatchers have developed a range of strategies that make them formidable opponents for any rust monster foolish enough to wander into Fumetown.
 One of their primary tools is a concoction known as Anti-Ferrous Alkahest—a blend of alchemical ingredients that, when applied to metal, creates a temporary coating that rust monsters find repellent.
-The formula is a closely guarded secret, known only to the Guild’s alchemists, and its application has saved countless gears and cogs from the monsters’ ravenous maws.
+The formula is a closely guarded secret, known only to the Guild’s alchemists, although it can be freely purchased in Fumetown.
+Indeed, it is the main earner that supports the Guild’s activities.

 Source: Jon Winter-Holt.
 The name Fumetown was inspired by the excellent BBC drama podcast ‘Forest 404‘, which is well worth a listen.
 I may yet borrow some more ideas from this source for fleshing out Nemausus.